 The good news is that the best developmental activities for your child are the ones he encounters through play – all you have to do is give him access.

-We spoke to an occupational therapist and an educational psychologist about the best brain- and body-boosting activities for one- to three-year-olds, to give you some easy-to-implement ideas.
+We spoke to an occupational therapist and an educational psychologist about the best brain- and body-boosting activities for 1- to 3-year-olds, to give you some easy-to-implement ideas.

 Gross-motor skills development

 “Children have become far too sedentary,” says Raeesa Bulbulia, a paediatric occupational therapist.
 “Find activities that encourage your child to be physically active, using his whole body in many different ways, including climbing, crawling, jumping and rolling.”
 She suggests creating an obstacle course in your lounge, garden or park, with hurdles for your child to jump over, roll under or crawl through.
 The more he tumbles, bashes and pulls and pushes things, the better.